 If a Federal Work-Study student employee attends any virtual meetings, the above guidelines for clothing must be followed.
-Also, please be aware of meeting backgrounds and lighting.
-Bedrooms should not be seen and faces should be visible.
-Mics should be muted when not speaking.
+Be aware of meeting backgrounds and lighting.
+Bedrooms should not be seen, and faces should be visible.
+Microphones should be muted when not speaking.
 A variety of professional Zoom backgrounds are provided on the Alumni Relations webpage.
 Do not eat during meetings and please be attentive to the presenter.
-If presenting, please be professional and refrain from using profanity.
+If presenting, be professional and refrain from using profanity.